-The first drugs were made with continuous manufacturing in 2015 and there have been more approvals since then.
+The first drugs were made for this process in 2015 and there have been more approvals since then.
 Four companies were making five products using continuous manufacturing as of June 2019, with 20 more companies engaging with the FDA about new drug approvals (NDAs).

-Merck recently carried out a trial of a continuous manufacturing process which showed promising results.
+Merck recently carried out a trial which showed promising results.
 During a 120-hour trial, they produced 15 million tablets from 6,200kg of raw materials in a single production area.
 Only 0.5% of the tablets produced failed quality control.
 Benchmarked against batch processing, the trial would have needed 10 separate batch campaigns and teams of operators in three production areas over 5-7 days to produce the same results.

-A number of other well-known companies have plans in motion for continuous manufacturing.
-Janssen are working on an ambitious project to produce 70% of their highest volume products by continuous manufacturing within the next eight years.
+A number of other well-known companies have plans in motion.
+Janssen are working on an ambitious project to produce 70% of their highest volume products by within the next eight years.
 Also, in 2015, Pfizer and GSK teamed up to develop a continuous process for making oral solid dosage forms.

-Other companies are also working towards making continuous manufacturing viable.
+Other companies are also working towards making this form of manufacturing viable.
 Vertex Pharma are trying to enable equipment cleaning on the fly, while pharma manufacturing are making a testing plant that will test regulatory principles such as real-time release and traceability.

 What is the Future Outlook?

-Positive stories continue to emerge regarding continuous manufacturing and more NDAs based on the technology are being submitted.
+Positive stories continue to emerge and more NDAs based on the technology are being submitted.
 The FDA is very supportive of ‘conti pioneers’ and are trying to make the switch as easy as possible.

 New technologies such as hot melt extrusion, 3D printing, and Process Analytical Technology (PAT) could also help to facilitate continuous manufacturing.

-The US has had a constant increase in drug shortages since 2010 and the FDA believe continuous manufacturing could be a long-term solution.
+The US has had a constant increase in drug shortages since 2010 and the FDA believe it could be a long-term solution.
 However, it may only be viable in high-cost economies such as the US and may not be as suitable for developing economies.

 Success may ultimately come down to whether pharma companies are confident that an initial outlay will lead to long-term ROI.
-If this is the case, we can expect to see more NDAs being made with continuous manufacturing.
+If this is the case, we can expect to see more NDAs being made.